umarfarooqq95/Speech_Recognition/README.md

 4. File named Training_40_30k uses WSJ phoneme data from Prof.Bhiksha Raj sir class.
 We applied a method called contexting to increase accuracy during classification of different phonemes.

+5. Read this blog to understand the concept of MFCC. http://practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/